3 Steps To Writing a Strong Medical School Personal Statement

 The beauty of holistic review is that all parts of your application are important, including your med school personal statement.
 In fact, many students fail to get accepted because, despite their otherwise flawless application and intriguing story, they couldn’t write a compelling personal essay.
 It’s not an easy task, and students often ask for help writing a personal statement.

 We’ve broken down the writing process into three steps to make it less overwhelming.
-If you’re still unsure where to start, Next Step’s Academic Managers can help you craft a statement that truly highlights your strengths.

 Step One to Writing a Med School Personal Statement: Prepping